+- Takitimu Northern Link Stage 1

 - Takitimu Northern Link Stage 2

-- Hawkes Bay Expressway
+- Hawke's Bay Expressway

+- Otaki to North of Levin

 - Second Mt Victoria Tunnel and Basin Reserve upgrade

 - the Hope Bypass

-- The Belfast to Pegasus Motorway and Woodend Bypass.
+- the Belfast to Pegasus Motorway and Woodend Bypass.

-More detail on the Roads of National Significance can be found in Appendix B. Further Roads of National Significance may be added over time.
+More detail on the Roads of National Significance can be found in Appendix B.

+Further Roads of National Significance may be added over time.